Skip to main content

 James Osborn

-I am an Associate Professor and UKRI Future Leaders Fellow in the Centre for Advanced Instrumentation, University of Durham, UK.
-My research is concerned with forecasting, modelling, measuring and mitigating the Earth’s atmospheric turbulence for free-space optical applications such as astronomy, free-space optical communications and satellite surveillance and tracking.
-This has led to several novel instrumentation packages deployed at some of the world’s premier observatories and many strong international collaborations.
+My personal research is concerned with forecasting, modelling, measuring and mitigating the Earth’s atmospheric turbulence for free-space optical applications such as astronomy, free-space optical communications and satellite surveillance and tracking.

 • Atmospheric Physics